 Steve was born in Dallas and grew up in Corsicana, where his family founded the K. Wolens department stores.
 During high school, he served as a page in the U.S. Congress and worked in the Washington office of Congressman Olin Teague.
 He is married to the immediate former mayor of the City of Dallas, Laura Miller.
 They have three children.

-- City of San Antonio, Texas, et al. v.
+City of San Antonio, Texas, et al. v.
 Hotels.com, L.P.
-Lead counsel for plaintiffs in this class action against online travel companies for non-payment of transient occupancy taxes.
-The class of 175 Texas cities was certified in the U.S. District Court for the Western District of Texas.
+(W.D.Tex., July 1, 2011, Civil No. SA-06-CA-381-OG) 2011 U.S. Dist.
+LEXIS 72665.
+A lead counsel for plaintiffs in this class action against online travel companies for non-payment of hotel occupancy taxes.
+The class of 173 Texas cities was certified in the U.S. District Court for the Western District of Texas.

-- City of San Diego, California v.
-Hotels.com, L.P.
+In Re Transient Occupancy Cases, City of San Diego, California v.
+Hotels.com, L.P., et al., California Supreme Court Case No. S218400.
 Represents the City of San Diego in this suit against online travel companies for non-payment of transient occupancy taxes filed in the California Superior Court.